-When you sign up for Sortd it asks you for permission to read and modify (but not delete) your email.
+When you sign up for Sortd it asks you for permission to your email.

-Why does Sortd need permission to read your mail?
+Why does Sortd need permissions to your mail?

 Sortd displays it's own version of your gmail Inbox in fullscreen mode.
 The reason it's different from your Gmail Inbox is because it has some enhanced functionality, like the ability for you to drag emails onto your lists.
 In order for Sortd to generate this version of your Inbox it needs to access it using a non graphical backend interface that Google provides (the "Gmail API") and of course we could never do that without your permission.